ransurf/lyt-quartz-content/notes/LYT FAQ.md

 ---
 *Q: Okay then...What is LYT?*
 A: LYT stands for "Linking Your Thinking".
 It is a proven framework for knowledge management based on using links to enhance your thinking.
-It articulates the theory of [[./Idea Emergence (defn)|Idea Emergence (defn)]], and uses higher-order notes called "Maps of Content" (MOCs).
+It articulates the theory of [[defn)](Idea Emergence (defn|Idea Emergence (defn)]].md), and uses higher-order notes called "Maps of Content" (MOCs).
 See [[./LYT Frameworks|LYT Frameworks]].

 Use LYT to create your ideaverse.